 |May: 4, 17||November: 1, 15|

 |June: 7, 21||December: 13|

-The safari vehicle: The vehicle takes a maximum of 12 people, and has a trailer for mobile kitchen and luggage.
+The vehicle takes a maximum of 12 people and has a trailer for mobile kitchen and luggage.
 If the weather is good the vehicle will be kept open, though hard perspex sides can be put up if it’s rainy, and there is a canvas roll-top.
 There is a fridge so cold drinks are on hand, and there is even a charger so that you always have charging facilities at your disposal – night and day.

-Camp facilities: For every 8 people there is one bush shower and one bush toilet.
+For every 8 people, there is one bush shower and one bush toilet.
 Both are within a tented cubicle for privacy.
 An awning provides shade for the dining table and chairs.
-Of course there is also the kitchen trailer and all the equipment need for the cooking – all very important!
+Of course, there is also the kitchen trailer and all the equipment need for the cooking – all very important!
 There is a first aid box on board, and there is communication via radio.

 This small lodge is in a quiet suburb of Victoria Falls, ideally placed for enjoying the many activities available in the area.
 Reception staff are happy to help you plan your time with a selection of excursions such as a guided tour of the falls, scenic helicopter flight, sunset Zambezi River cruise and a range of adventure activities.
 They can also advise on local restaurants and other places of interest, and the centre of town is just a 5 minute taxi ride.

 The Old House

 This friendly, family-run guest house is a great place to stay in Kasane without breaking the bank.
 The vibe here is relaxed, it’s the perfect spot to hang out and chill after a day out exploring Chobe.
 Whether you’re just staying the night or you’ve been out on activities that we’ve booked for you, the Old House is the perfect base for your Chobe stay.